 The existing regulations include a requirement for pilots to have Flyer and Operator IDs for certain drones, as well as passing a Flyer and Operator ID theory test (don't panic – the basic test involved for consumers isn't too taxing).

-The registration requirements for drones and model aircraft relate to all drones with a camera fitted, even those under the original 250g weight limit.
-So that means you now need a permit to fly pretty much all the drones in our best drone and best cheap drone buying guides, including the dinky DJI Mini 3 Pro and Autel Evo Nano+.
+The registration requirements for drones and model aircraft relate to all drones with a camera fitted, even those under 250g.
+So that means you now need some kind of permit to fly pretty much all the drones in our best drone and best cheap drone buying guides, including the dinky sub-250g DJI Mini 3 Pro and Autel Evo Nano+.

-However, the new regulations don’t apply to any drone under 250g that isn’t equipped with a camera, since they are considered toys (most of the models in out best kid's drone guide fall into this category).
+However, the new regulations don’t apply to drones under 250g that aren’t equipped with a camera, since they are considered toys (most of the models in out best kid's drone guide fall into this category).
 This means that you can buy that toy drone from Amazon for your child, but not the tantalising one with a camera on board – unless you apply for a registration on your child’s behalf.